CDCgov/prime-reportstream/prime-router/docs/design/proposals/0023-condition-to-code-mapping/0023-condition-to-code-mapping.md

 ```
 The first element will check against the RCTC values loaded into the Condition-Mapping tables, while the second will check against the supplemental table if a match was not found in the Condition_Mapping table.

 Not all reportable conditions can be identified from order and result LOINC codes.
-In the case of bacterial cultures.
-The condition is identified by the found organism which is populated in the result field/resource (OBX-5 or Bundle.entry.resource.ofType(Observation).value.valueCodeableConcept).
+In the case of bacterial cultures the condition is identified by the found organism which is populated in the result field/resource (OBX-5 or Bundle.entry.resource.ofType(Observation).value.valueCodeableConcept).
 In order to correctly tag these messages, an additional element will need to be added to the transform like below to check the result code.

 ```yaml
 - name: result-condition